 1. Full Name Jason Patrick Stoffel

-2. Have you ever used or been known by any No
+2. Have you ever used or been known by any other No

-other legal name (including a maiden name)?
+legal name (including a maiden name)?
+If so,

-If so, state name and reason for the name
+state name and reason for the name change and

-change and years used.
+years used.

-3. How long have you been a continuous resident 2004
+3. How long have you been a continuous resident 2004 (20 Years)

 of Nevada?

 4. City and county of residence Henderson.
 Clark County, Nevada

-5. Age 45
+5. Age 47